scottfuoco/red-mmo-shooter/README.md

 ## Languages and library used:
-Javascript
+- Javascript
-Meteor
+- Meteor
-Meteor Streamy
+- Meteor Streamy
-Phaser
+- Phaser
-React
+- React
-MongoDB
+- MongoDB
 ## Tools used:
-Photoshop
+- Photoshop
-Garage band
+- Garage band

-## What did I learn?
+## What did We learn?